brantr/astr-119-section-assignments/README.md

 * Do not include any additional personal information!

 * I will merge the pull request and note which Section you are assigned to (you may not get your first choice!).
+* Also feel free to note which name and pronouns you prefer.

 ### This homework is due on Tuesday 10/2 by 9am